 And when we don’t focus on what’s really important, our work suffers, our life suffers and, worst of all, WE suffer…because we’re constantly squeezed by trying to DO and BE too much.

-So years ago, I came up with a concept called “saying no gracefully” and here are 3 quick tips on doing just that.
+Years ago, I came up with a concept called “saying no gracefully" and here are 3 steps to doing just that.

 Decide if it’s a yes or no